roliveiravictor/university-thesis/README.md

 ### What is this repository for? ###

-* Codes for my Thesis developed during my bachelor degree in Computer Engineering - Final Version [Deprecated Project - 03/11/2015]
+* Codes for my Thesis developed during my bachelor degree in Computer Engineering - Final Version

 ### How do I get set up? ###